indahouse865/TonsOfData/README.md

 # Tons Of Data
+# This app will no longer function as Riot Games has released a new api and this app is no longer being updated to support said API
 ## Overview

 Learning what to focus on next in a game of League is daunting.
 There are so many micro and macro aspects to take note of in every game.
 Why try and manage them yourself, instead let Tons Of Data do it for you.